lanl-aea/waves/docs/computational_practices_documentation.rst

 the necessary elements of a technical report.
 The user manual should explain what simulations are available, what purpose they serve, and how to run them.
 A theory manual should discuss any relevant analytical solutions, what numerical solutions were chosen and why, and any critical assumptions.
-The application program interface (API) and command line interface (CLI) should document the interfaces, behavior, and usage of all project specific scripts and executables in sufficient detail that a new project team member can understand and use what is available without examining the project source code.
+The application program interface (API) and command-line interface (CLI) should document the interfaces, behavior, and usage of all project specific scripts and executables in sufficient detail that a new project team member can understand and use what is available without examining the project source code.
 A developer manual will detail the contribution guidelines, style guides, version control behavior, continuous integration and automation solutions, and testing requirements of the project.
 The release